Pinner: Rail

 Pinner Underground station was opened in 1885 and is on the Metropolitan line in London fare zone 5.
 In normal off-peak conditions the train takes approximately half an hour to Baker Street Underground station and approximately three-quarters of an hour to Aldgate Underground station.

 Hatch End railway station was opened in 1842 and is on the London Overground Watford DC line in London fare zone 6.
 In normal off-peak conditions it roughly takes three-quarters of an hour to Euston railway station.

 Buses

 Public Transport in Pinner is governed by Transport for London.

+Cycling

+The Metropolitan Quietway Cycle Route runs through Pinner, as well as street-running cycle lanes on Pinner Road and Eastcote Road.

+Walking Trails

+The Celandine Route from West Drayton terminates at Pinner Memorial Park.

 Heritage

 Harrow Heritage Plaques

 The brown plaques are awarded by the Harrow Heritage Trust, who secure the protection, preservation, restoration and improvement of the character and amenities of the London Borough of Harrow.